VicccccW/dailynote/README.md

 > You may not modify the permission xxx while editing a Standard Profile

-change the following to false if needed
+toggle the following in Admin.profile to true/false if needed

 * _CreateContentSpace_
 * _ViewFlowUsageAndFlowEventData_